Information Theoretic cutting of a cake: Divide and Choose

 \subsection{Implicit Information Transmission}

-As discussed in the introduction, in this part we assume that Alice's and Bob's valuations are generated from a given probability distribution $p(\va, \vb)$ once and for all and will remain fixed during the subsequent $n$ stage game.
+In this part we assume that Alice's and Bob's valuations are generated from a given probability distribution $q(\va, \vb)$ once and for all and will remain fixed during the subsequent $n$ stage game.
 Alice's and Bob's valuations are chosen from $\vaset$ and $\vbset$, respectively, which are the set of their permissible valuations.

 As depicted in Fig. \ref{fig:one-stage-cake}, we assume that Alice has two possible actions at each steps: she can either choose to play risky (denoted by $\risky$) or non-risky (denoted by $\nonrisky$).
 If she plays non-risky, then independent of Bob's valuation, both parties receive exactly half the cake, i.e. playing non-risky is equivalent to cutting the cake into two pieces which worth exactly $1/2$ with respect to any possible valuation of Alice and Bob.
 Therefore the two pieces have exactly the same value for both players, and without loss of generality we do not consider any action for Bob.
 On the other hand, if Alice chooses the action $\risky$, then Bob can choose the left piece (action $\Bleft$) or the right piece (action $\Bright$).
 If Bob plays $\Bleft$, then Alice receives a gain of $G_A$ and Bob receives $G_B$ where $G_A$ is a function of Alice's valuation and $G_B$ is a function of Bob's valuation.
 Since the whole cake has a gain of 1 for both parties, if Bob chooses $\Bright$, then Alice and Bob receive $1-G_A$ and $1-G_B$, respectively.
 We shall assume that